 - registering an association or restarting a registered association’s operation

 - launching a whole new kind of event

-- a field trip or scholar event that isn’t a part of the studies that the University offers
+- a field trip or a scholar event that isn’t a part of the studies that the university offers

 - an extraordinary acquisition that supports the association’s activity.

 The amount of the project grant depends entirely on the project.
-In general, projects that concern a big part of the members and are carefully drafted can be granted more money.
-The budget for the project grant set by the Council of Representatives is 4,000 euros in 2019.
+In general, projects that concern a big part of the members and are carefully drafted can be awarded more money.
+The overall budget for the project grant set by the Council of Representatives is 4,000 euros in 2020.